D'Youville University: Academics

 D'Youville is classified among "Doctoral/Professional Universities" and is accredited by the Middle States Commission on Higher Education.
 In 2020, U.S. News & World Report moved D'Youville's classification from "Regional Universities - North" to "National Universities" due to D'Youville's range of undergraduate, master's, and doctoral programs.

 Demographics

 The university enrolls roughly 3,000 students (53% undergraduate, 47% graduate).
 Approximately 17% of students live on campus and the gender distribution of the student body is 75% female to 25% male.
 The student-faculty ratio is 10:1 and 31% of students receive income-based federal Pell grants.
 International students come from 40 different countries and make up 15% of the student body.
 In 2019, there were 153 service members and veterans receiving some type of tuition assistance, which is equal to approximately 5% of the student body.

 Admissions

-The average combined SAT score of admitted students is 1140 (range 1080–1200); average ACT score is 21 (range 19–24).
-However, D'Youville is a test optional institution which does not require the submission of standardized test scores as part of their comprehensive evaluation of applicants.
+D'Youville is a test optional institution which does not require the submission of standardized test scores as part of their comprehensive evaluation of applicants.
 D'Youville has $16 million in merit-based scholarships, annually.
 In 2019, D'Youville agreed to unlimited Say Yes to Education scholarships, which are eligible for students with family income below $75,000.